derrickCos/darkflow/README.md

         Install with pip globally

 4. Go to rtmaps_object_detect.py.
 At line 26 `options = `, check that path to `pbLoad` and `metaLoad` correspond to the right `.pb` and `.meta` files.

+5. Open yolo.rtd in RTMaps

+6. Under python filename in python_v2 rtmaps block check that the specified .py file is `rtmaps_object_detect.py`

+7. Click on run/shutdown

 ## Properties in RTMaps

 1. `threshold` values is the minimum detection threshold required for a bounding box to be displayed in the image